 The key to Fourkiller's wacky centipede rig is a No. 1 or No. 2 Owner Rig-N-Hook and 8-pound-test line.
 He fishes the setup on a spinning rod.
 "The critical aspect of this rig is the way it falls through the water," he says.
 "The centipede must glide through the water effortlessly.
-I have found straight shank hooks and heavier line impede the centipede's fall.
-The Owner Rig-N-Hook in a No. 1 size is a very small, compact hook that does not leave a lot of shank sticking out of the worm."
+Straight shank hooks and heavier lines impede the centipede's fall.
+The Owner Rig-N-Hook in a No. 1 size is a tiny, compact hook that does not leave a lot of shank sticking out of the worm."

 Fourkiller inserts a small nail into one end of the Zoom centipede.
 Instead of putting the hook in the middle of the bait, he puts the hook closer to the end with the nail in it.
-This allows the negligible weight of the nail and the hook to work together in creating a tantalizing fall through the water.
+This allows the negligible weight of the nail and the hook to work together, creating an irresistible fall through the water.

-"The wacky centipede rig works best when fish spawn on underwater objects," Fourkiller says. "in the clear water lakes of the Midwest, fish will often spawn on a stick, stump, dock piling or rock.
-Many times these spawning fish have small strike zones that are hard to target with a conventional Texas-rigged plastic.
-This is where the centipede provides a unique presentation to a fish that is setup on an isolated object."
+"The wacky centipede rig works best when fish spawn on underwater objects," Fourkiller says. "in the clear water lakes of the Midwest, fish will often spawn on a stick, stump, dock piling, or rock.
+These spawning fish often have small strike zones that are hard to target with a conventional Texas-rigged plastic.
+This is where the centipede provides a unique presentation to a fish set on an isolated object."

 Fourkiller begins his presentation by making a long cast past the nesting fish.
 Then he will twitch the wacky centipede over the bass, allowing the bait to fall, very slowly, into the fish's strike zone.
 The idea is to get the fish to inhale the weightless intruder as it descends past him toward the coveted object the fish is guarding.

-The Citgo team member emphasizes that switching colors is part of the technique.
-He will usually start with subtle colors that mimic minnows such as watermelon, green pumpkin, natural blue or cotton candy.
-If a fish is particularly stubborn, he will go to outlandish colors in fluorescent tones in hopes of generating a reaction bite from the fish.
+He emphasizes that switching colors is part of the technique.
+He will usually start with subtle colors that mimic minnows, such as watermelon, green pumpkin, natural blue, or cotton candy.
+However, if a fish is particularly stubborn, he will go to outlandish colors in fluorescent tones to generate a reaction bite from the fish.

 "This is a very specialized technique," Fourkiller admits.
 "But it is designed for bass that other anglers will pass up because a conventional lure will not stay in a fish's limited strike zone long enough."

 Professional angler George Cochran of Hot Springs, Ark., has broken the centipede from its traditional finesse fishing role by powering up the dainty worm with a flipping stick.
-It is a technique that he discovered seven years ago while fishing his home lake, Lake Hamilton in Arkansas.
+He discovered this technique seven years ago while fishing at his home lake, Lake Hamilton, in Arkansas.

 "The boat docks get a lot of fishing pressure on Hamilton," Cochran explains.
 "I was looking for an alternative bait, something the fish had not seen.
-About that same time, the centipede was gaining popularity mostly as a Carolina rig bait.
-So I rigged one up Texas-style, on a flipping stick, and began pitching it around docks.
+At about that same time, the centipede was gaining popularity mostly as a Carolina rig bait.
+So I rigged one up Texas-style on a flipping stick and began pitching it around docks.
 I was amazed at what I caught, especially behind other anglers."

 In keeping with proper finesse conventions, Cochran is very particular about matching his bullet weight with the centipede.
-He prefers to use 1/8-ounce weight in shallow water but will go as heavy as ¼-ounce in deeper water.
-Matching the centipede's color with painted bullet weights is an important aspect of Cochran's finesse flipping rig.
+He prefers to use a 1/8-ounce weight in shallow water but will go as heavy as ¼-ounce in deeper water.
+Matching the centipede's color with painted bullet weights is essential to Cochran's finesse flipping rig.

 "It is critical to make the centipede look as natural as possible," Cochran says.
 "So I will use small hooks and small bullet weights painted in the same color scheme as the centipede to present the bait as a discreet package."

-He aims his powered up centipede at docks and brush piles most of the time but says the presentation will work around shallow vegetation, too.
-"The key ingredients are heavy fishing pressure, cold, clear water and shallow cover," Cochran summarizes.
+He primarily aims his powered-up centipede at docks and brush piles but says the presentation will work around shallow vegetation, too.
+"The key ingredients are heavy fishing pressure, cold, clear water, and shallow cover," Cochran summarizes.